 Yes, though there are some exemptions.
 A guide to the transport of Asbestos, which deals with classification, carriage in limited quantities, carriage of goods over or below the threshold quantities, packaging and labelling, vehicle equipment and marking, documentation, DGSA and relevant legislation is available from the HSA.
-See relevant guidance under Information on the ADR web pages.
+See relevant guidance under Class 9 Dangerous Goods.

 Are there specific requirements for transporting Ammonium Nitrate based fertilisers?

 Yes, some Ammonium Nitrate based fertilisers are classified as “dangerous goods” and therefore the ADR and the 2011 Regulations apply in certain situations.

 The driver will require a valid ADR training certificate and other ADR requirements will apply in the following situations:

 - The fertiliser is classed as an oxidising substance, Class 5.1 UN 2067

 - Calcium Ammonium Nitrate fertiliser that has greater than 80% Ammonium Nitrate (i.e. +>28% N)